emmt/Unitless.jl/README.md

-This seemingly very specific case was in fact the key point to allow for packages such as [LazyAlgebra](https://github.com/emmt/LazyAlgebra.jl) or [LinearInterpolators](https://github.com/emmt/LinearInterpolators.jl) to work seamlessly on arrays whose entries have units.
-The `Unitless` package was created to share this need.
+This seemingly very specific case was in fact the key point to allow for packages such as [LazyAlgebra](https://github.com/emmt/LazyAlgebra.jl) or [LinearInterpolators](https://github.com/emmt/LinearInterpolators.jl) to work seamlessly on arrays whose entries may have units.
+The `Unitless` package was created to cover this need.

 ## Installation